-I’m an eccentric trying to make the most of my life and that of others, each and every day.
+In a nutshell, you could say that I am an eccentric trying to make the most of my life and that of others, each and every day.

 Nikdavis.com has a facebook group, a place to have a conversation, about difficult and sensitive issues - the menopause, grief, addiction, depression, judgement, shame and anything else lurking in the shadows that needs bringing out into the light .
 To use our collective knowledge to help others tread where they may not have been before.
 Our rules - be kind, be honest and be you x https://www.facebook.com/groups/285898015282

 "Nik is an exceptional human being who I would wholeheartedly recommend without reservation.
 She brings a real passion and drive to everything she does.
 Nik has an amazing ability to connect at a deeply human level with others.
 She inspires people to achieve more than they thought they could.
 Her enthusiasm is infectious.
 Nik successfully balances a focussed, results driven approach with high level people skills.
 Her level of insight and emotional intelligence is a real gift, and she shares these gifts freely and selflessly in order to benefit others.
 Nik achieves all of this with a relaxed, warm and friendly manner which makes her a joy to work with."
 Kevin Miller Managing Director, Apex Human Resources